Main Content

 To build and export your model to a standalone FMU, click drop-down button for Save from Simulation tab and select Standalone FMU.

-The figure below shows Export Standalone FMU dialog, user can pack source code into FMU and generate model harness after export.
-Read more about the Standalone FMU export functionality: Export Simulink Model to Standalone FMU.
+The figure below shows Export Standalone FMU dialog, using which you can pack source code into FMU and generate model harness after export.
+You can also choose the FMI version for the exported FMU by using the FMI Version dropdown from this dialog.
+Read more about exporting Simulink models to Functional Mock-up Units: Export Simulink Models to Functional Mock-up Units.

 Setting System Target to FMU 'Co-Simulation' for model 'FMUExportWithExternalCPP'.